 The Mark 1 prototype could be any or a combination of the following: a plastic, textile, metal, wood, mechanical or electronics prototype.
 It may focus on proving one or both of the following: form or function.
-Typically, this prototype would not be a visual prototype
+Typically, this prototype would not be a visually attractive prototype!

 This type of prototype will largely be built from bespoke parts from the agreed CAD model.
 ‘Off the shelf’ parts will be used where appropriate.
 This type of prototype should have improved functionality over the Mark 1 prototype and will be similar in form and materials to the final product.